 Today, with 10 or more productions each year performed in three theatres for an audience of more than 250,000, the Shaw Festival has grown to become a major Canadian cultural icon, a gem in this country’s rich cultural heritage.
 Inspired by the wit and passion of Bernard Shaw, the Shaw Festival is a contemporary theatre that features a smart, provocative, potent and diverse mix of plays from the past and present, performed by our celebrated repertory theatre Ensemble.
 The result is theatre that is challenging, surprising, often funny and always entertaining.
 These plays are lovingly and artfully brought to the stage each year by a talented team of actors, directors, and designers, showcasing the incredible tapestry of talent that this country contributes to the world.

-Helmed by Artistic Director Tim Carroll (TC), this 59th Season offers 14 productions from April 2 to December 23, including two Sondheim musicals Gypsy and Assassins, the Sanskrit epic Mahabharata, Bernard Shaw’s The Devil’s Disciple; and two Holiday Season shows – A Christmas Carol and Me and My Girl, the hit of The Shaw’s 2017 Season – and a new event, Shaw not Shaw.
+Helmed by Artistic Director Tim Carroll (TC), this 59th Season which was to offer 14 productions from April 2 to December 23, including two Sondheim musicals Gypsy and Assassins, the Sanskrit epic Mahabharata, Bernard Shaw’s The Devil’s Disciple; and two Holiday Season shows has been largely cancelled due to Covid-19.
+Hoping to offer a smaller fall season featuring Charley’s Aunt and Flush as well as A Christmas Carol for the Holiday Season.

 Recipient of Trip Advisor’s “Certificate of Excellence”, the Shaw Festival is … the perfect intermission from life.